-Cash and Cash Equivalents
+Cash and Equivalents

 Cash equivalents are highly liquid investments with an original maturity of 90 days or less that are not required to be segregated under federal or other regulations.
-The Company's cash and cash equivalents are composed of interest and noninterest-bearing deposits, money market funds and U.S. government obligations.
+The Company's cash and equivalents are composed of interest and noninterest-bearing deposits, money market funds and U.S. government obligations.

-Cash Segregated Under Federal and Other Regulations
+Cash Segregated Under Federal or Other Regulations

-The Company's subsidiary, LPL Financial, is required to maintain cash or qualified securities in a segregated reserve account for the exclusive benefit of its customers in accordance with Rule 15c3-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and other regulations.
-Held within this account is approximately \$100,000 for the proprietary accounts of broker-dealers.
+The Company's broker-dealer subsidiary, LPL Financial, is required to maintain cash or qualified securities in a segregated reserve account for the exclusive benefit of its customers in accordance with Rule 15c3-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and other regulations.
+At December 31, 2021, this line item included approximately \$100,000 of cash for the proprietary accounts of broker-dealers.